Practical Travel Information

 ·Over the counter medications that you usually take, may not be easily recognizable.
 The names, brands, labels may be different.
 The list of ingredients may also appear different.
 If you are not sure what you should be taking, ask the pharmacist for assistance.

 ·Take some good walking shoes.
 Walking is the very best way to see the cities of Europe.
-Europeans won’t think you’re odd if you walk everywhere.

-·Take or purchase a small backpack suitable for weekend travel.
+·Take a small backpack suitable for weekend travel.
 You’ll want to be able to hop on and off trains and buses with ease.
 This backpack can double as your carry on item when you leave from and return to the U.S.